-This article explains the Aviation Services Law and the monetary compensation that can be claimed through small claims courts.
+This article covers the Aviation Services Law.
+It explains monetary compensation in small claims court.

-This article details the benefits and compensation (monetary compensation) to which passengers are entitled in each of the following situations:
+This article details passenger benefits and compensation.
+It outlines rights for each of the following situations:

 - Refusal to Board: The passenger was issued a ticket, but the flight operator or organizer refused to board them (usually due to ‘overbooking’).